ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/into-outfile.md

 `INTO OUTFILE` clause redirects the result of a `SELECT` query to a file on the **client** side.

 Compressed files are supported.
 Compression type is detected by the extension of the file name (mode `'auto'` is used by default).
 Or it can be explicitly specified in a `COMPRESSION` clause.
-Compression level for a certain compression type can be specified in a `LEVEL` clause.
+The compression level for a certain compression type can be specified in a `LEVEL` clause.

 **Syntax**